-• Control within the organisation through leadership, management, supervision, performance standards, instruction, motivation, accountability, rewards, and sanctions.
+• Control within the organisation through leadership, management, supervision, performance standards, instruction, motivation, accountability, rewards and sanctions.

-- Cooperation between workers, their representatives and managers through active consultation and communication. - Communication throughout the organisation via visible behaviour, written material, and face-to-face discussion. - Competence of individuals through recruitment, selection, training, coaching, specialist advice and avoiding complacency.
+- Cooperation between workers, their representatives and managers through active consultation and communication. - Communication throughout the organisation via visible behaviour, written material and face-to-face discussion. - Competence of individuals through recruitment, selection, training, coaching, specialist advice and avoiding complacency.

-Do - Control Standard Employers ensure that responsibilities are clarified at all levels of the organisation and that the activities of everyone involved in managing health and safety services are clear and well-coordinated.
-Rationale A comprehensive and robust system should be in place for the identification, evaluation, and control of all risks within the organisation.
-Legal Reference Health and Safety at Work etc Act 1974 Management of Health and Safety at Work Regulations 1999 Criteria Evidence Legal References Board-level responsibility for health and safety is defined and organisational accountabilities are clear. - Management of Health and Safety at Work Regulations 1999, Regulation 5 Health and Safety at Work Etc Act 1974, Section 37
+Do - Control Standard Employers ensure that responsibilities are clarified at all levels of the organisation and that the activities of everyone involved in managing health and safety services are clear and well coordinated.
+Rationale A comprehensive and robust system should be in place for the identification, evaluation and control of all risks within the organisation.
+Legal Reference Health and Safety at Work etc Act 1974 Management of Health and Safety at Work Regulations 1999 Criteria Evidence Legal References Observations Board-level responsibility for health and safety is defined and organisational accountabilities are clear.
+Corporate health and safety strategy Corporate health and safety policy Job descriptions Performance agreements Board minutes Scheme of delegation Management of Health and Safety at Work Regulations 1999, Regulation 5 Health and Safety At Work Etc Act 1974, Section 37

-Do - Control Legal References Criteria Evidence Management of Health and Safety at Work Regulations The board has appointed an executive director Corporate health and safety policy Job 1999, Regulation 5 Health and Safety at Work Etc Act 1974, as the Board champion for health and safety. descriptions Performance agreements Section 37 Board minutes A non-executive director is appointed to scrutinise health and safety performance.
-Management of Health and Safety at Work Regulations Health and safety are a standing item at board Board minutes 1999, Regulation 5 Health and Safety at Work Etc Act 1974, Health and safety committee minutes and updates meetings.
-Section 37 Management of Health and Safety at Work Regulations The board receives, discusses, and scrutinises Board minutes Trust annual regular reports and updates on the 1999, Regulation 5 Health and Safety at Work Etc Act 1974, report management of health and safety risks.
-Health and safety committee minutes and updates Section 37 Published monthly incident data Management of Health and Safety at Work Regulations The board ensures health and safety issues are Board minutes Trust annual integrated into the business planning 1999, Regulation 5 report processes and appropriately actioned.
-Health and safety committee minutes and updates

-Published monthly incident data
+Do - Control Criteria Evidence Legal References Observations The board has appointed an executive director as the Board champion for health and safety.
+A non-executive director is appointed to scrutinise health and safety performance.
+Corporate health and safety policy Job descriptions Performance agreements Board minutes Management of Health and Safety at Work Regulations 1999, Regulation 5 Health and Safety At Work Etc Act 1974, Section 37 Health and safety is a standing item at board meetings.
+Board minutes Health and safety committee minutes and updates Management of Health and Safety at Work Regulations 1999, Regulation 5 Health and Safety At Work Etc Act 1974, Section 37 The board receives, discusses and scrutinises regular reports and updates on the management of health and safety risks.
+Board minutes Trust annual report Health and safety committee minutes and updates Published monthly incident data Management of Health and Safety at Work Regulations 1999, Regulation 5 Health and Safety At Work Etc Act 1974, Section 37 The board ensures health and safety issues are integrated into the business planning processes and appropriately actioned.
+Board minutes Trust annual report Health and safety committee minutes and updates Published monthly incident data Management of Health and Safety at Work Regulations 1999, Regulation 5